 - Pre-ferment added – A pre-ferment is flour, water, and yeast mixed up the day before which is then added to the final dough to boost flavor

 - Sourdough starter – A pre-ferment of flour and water built up over several days resulting in a culture of wild yeast and bacteria

 It’s all relative, so a cooler room can extend fermentation by a few hours.
-Or further, leaving in the fridge overnight is a common trick used to achieve the tangy flavor in sourdough.
+Or further, leaving it in the fridge overnight is a common trick used to achieve the tangy flavor of sourdough.

 The amount of yeast used naturally speeds up or slows down the rise.
 So leaving dough at your normal kitchen temperature, but lowering the yeast right down also works well.

 The first bread you should attempt to break out of bland bread is with less yeast and is allowed to rise for several hours.